-The Partnership's comprehensive income in the Report Period totaled approx. \$258 million, compared with approx. \$214 million year-over-year.
-The increase in income mainly derived from the increase in net income from the sale of natural gas from the Leviathan reservoir and from the decrease in the net financial expenses which was partly offset by the increase in the costs of natural gas and condensate production and tax on income expenses, as specified below.
+The Partnership's comprehensive income in the Report Period totaled approx. \$405 million, compared with approx. \$331 million in the same period last year.
+The increase in income mainly derived from the increase in net income from the sale of natural gas from the Leviathan reservoir and from the decrease in the net financial expenses which was partly offset by an increase in the costs of natural gas and condensate production and an increase in tax on income expenses, as specified below.

-The Partnership's comprehensive income in Q2/2024 totaled approx. \$137 million, compared with approx. \$93 million year-over-year.
+The Partnership's comprehensive income in Q3/2024 totaled approx. \$147 million, compared with approx. \$118 million in the same period last year.
 The increase in the income mainly derived from the reasons stated above.